Systematic Literature Review: Quantum Machine Learning and its applications: Results

 On the other hand, we have quantum machine learning applications, like the gradient calculation in neural networks in circuits with noise \cite{Patterson2021}, whose authors find that for the computation of the required gradient in a noisy device, a quantum circuit with a large number of parameters is disadvantageous.
 This limitation is overcome by introducing a smaller circuit, and the QNN performs well at current quantum hardware noise levels.
-Also, it is shown that a model with a smaller number of parameters facilitates discrimination, present in the output classifiers of quantum generative adversarial networks (GANs).
-As well as that noise in quantum devices increases the overlap between states as the gates of the circuit are applied.
-Moreover, in \cite{Chakraborty2020} a new quantum feature subset selection technique is presented that helps to reduce the dimension of a dataset, this is achieved using quantum parallel amplitude estimation and quantum amplitude amplification techniques.
+Also, it is shown that a model with fewer parameters present in the output classifiers of quantum generative adversarial networks (GANs) facilitates discrimination.
+As well as that, noise in quantum devices increases the overlap between states as the gates of the circuit are applied.
+In addition, in \cite{Mari_2020}, the authors proposed a transfer learning method between classical-quantum models, quantum-classical models, and quantum-quantum models.
+Moreover, in \cite{Chakraborty2020}, a new quantum feature subset selection technique is presented that helps to reduce the dimension of a dataset; this is achieved using quantum parallel amplitude estimation and quantum amplitude amplification techniques.
 Finally, we find the conceptual and mathematical foundations for quantum natural language processing (QNLP) are provided in \cite{coecke2020foundations} and a benchmark to evaluate the performance of matrix product state (MPS) in quantum assisted machine learning (QAML) models \cite{Wall_2021}.